-3 Application of a laser-based spectrometer for continuous insitu

-4 measurements of stable isotopes of soil CO2 in calcareous and
+Application of a laser-based spectrometer for continuous insitu measurements of stable isotopes of soil CO2 in calcareous and acidic soils

-- 5 acidic soils - 6 J. Joseph1, C. Külls2, M. Arend3, M. Schaub1, F. Hagedorn1, A. Gessler1 and M. Weiler4 - 7 [1] {Swiss Federal Institute for Forest, Snow and Landscape Research WSL, Zürcherstrasse 111, 8903 - 8 Birmensdorf, Switzerland} - 9 [2] {Laboratory for Hydrology and International Water Management, University of Applied Sciences Lübeck, - 10 Germany}
+6 J. Joseph1, C. Külls2, M. Arend3, M. Schaub1, F. Hagedorn1, A. Gessler1 and M. Weiler4

+[1] {Swiss Federal Institute for Forest, Snow and Landscape Research WSL, Zürcherstrasse 111, 89038 Birmensdorf, Switzerland}

+9 [2] {Laboratory for Hydrology and International Water Management, University of Applied Sciences Lübeck,10 Germany}

-- [3] {Physiological Plant Ecology (PPE), Faculty of Integrative Biology, University of Basel, Switzerland} - 12 [4] {Chair of Hydrology, Faculty of Environment and Natural resources, University of Freiburg, Germany} - Correspondence to: J. Joseph (jobin.joseph@wsl.ch)
+11 [3] {Physiological Plant Ecology (PPE), Faculty of Integrative Biology, University of Basel, Switzerland}

+12 [4] {Chair of Hydrology, Faculty of Environment and Natural resources, University of Freiburg, Germany}

+13 Correspondence to: J. Joseph (jobin.joseph@wsl.ch)

-Abstract
+16 Abstract

-The short-term dynamics of carbon and water fluxes across the soil-plant-atmosphere continuum are still not fully understood.
-One important constraint is the lack of methodologies that enable simultaneous measurements of soil CO2 concentration and respective isotopic composition at a high temporal resolution for longer periods of time. δ^{13} C of soil CO2 can be used to derive information on the origin and physiological history of carbon and δ^{18} O in soil CO2 aids to infer interaction between CO2 and soil water.
-We established a real-time method for measuring soil CO2 concentration, δ^{13} C and δ^{18} O values across a soil profile at higher temporal resolutions up to 1Hz using an Off-Axis Integrated Cavity Output Spectrometer (OA-ICOS).
-We also developed a calibration method correcting for the sensitivity of the device against concentration-dependent shifts in δ^{13} C and δ^{18} O values under highly varying CO2 concentration.
-The deviations of measured data were modelled, and a mathematical correction model was developed and applied for correcting the shift.
-By coupling an OA-ICOS with hydrophobic but gas permeable membranes placed at different depths in acidic and calcareous soils, we investigated the contribution of abiotic and biotic components to total soil CO2 release.
-We found that in the calcareous Gleysol, CO2 originating from carbonate dissolution contributed to the total soil CO2 concentration at detectable degrees potentially due to CO2 evasion from groundwater.
-Inward diffusion of atmospheric CO2 was found to be rather pronounced in the topsoil layers at both sites. δ^{18} O values of CO2 reflected most likely the δ^{18} O of soil water at the acidic soil site.

-Key words: δ^{13} C, δ^{18} O, OA-ICOS, hydrophobic/gas permeable membrane.
+- 17 The short-term dynamics of carbon and water fluxes across the soil-plant-atmosphere continuum are still not fully - 18 understood.
+One important constraint is the lack of methodologies that enable simultaneous measurements of soil - 19 CO2 concentration and respective isotopic composition at a high temporal resolution for longer periods of time. - 20 δ^{13} C of soil CO2 can be used to derive information on the origin and physiological history of carbon and δ^{18} O in - soil CO2 aids to infer interaction between CO2 and soil water.
+We established a real-time method for measuring soil CO2 concentration, δ^{13} C and δ^{18} O values across a soil profile at higher temporal resolutions (0.05 - 0.1 hz) - using an Off-Axis Integrated Cavity Output Spectrometer (OA-ICOS).
+We also developed a calibration method - 24 correcting for the sensitivity of the device against concentration-dependent shifts in δ^{13} C and δ^{18} O values under - 25 highly varying CO2 concentration.
+The deviations of measured data were modelled, and a mathematical correction - 26 model was developed and applied for correcting the shift.
+By coupling an OA-ICOS with hydrophobic but gas - 27 permeable membranes placed at different depths in acidic and calcareous soils, we investigated the contribution of - 28 abiotic and biotic components to total soil CO2 release.
+We found that in the calcareous Gleysol, CO2 originating - $29 \qquad from carbonate dissolution contributed to the total soil CO_2 concentration at detectable degrees potentially due to$ - 30 CO2 evasion from groundwater.
+13C-CO2 of top soil at the calcareous soil site was found to be reflecting $\delta^{13}C$ - 31 values of atmospheric CO2 and δ^{13} C of top soil CO2 at the acidic soil site was representative of the biological - 32 respiratory processes. δ^{18} O values of CO2 in both sites reflected the δ^{18} O of soil water across most of the depth - 33 profile, except for the 80 cm depth at the calcareous site where a relative enrichment in 18O was observed. - 34 - 35 Key words: δ^{13} C, δ^{18} O, OA-ICOS, hydrophobic/gas permeable membrane. - 36

-1 Introduction
+37 1 Introduction